oskariorg/sample-configs/docker/develop/README.md

+# Docker setup for Oskari development
+## Use at your own risk, not for production
-# Oskari development, contains docker setup for building oskari-server,
+## contains docker setup for building oskari-server,
-# oskari-frontend, database and sample apps for backend and frontend
+## oskari-frontend, database and sample apps for backend and frontend

 Application responds from url: http://localhost:8080/